-In September 2015, approximately 150 trainees began their primary or secondary School Direct programme in schools working in partnership with Newman University.
-As one of the largest School Direct providers in the region, Newman University has secured over 230 places with school partners for September 2016.
+Newman University continues to provide high quality School Direct primary and secondary places, working in partnership with a number of schools across the region.
+As one of the main School Direct providers in the West Midlands, Newman University has secured a significant number of places with school partners for September 2017.

 Schools work in partnership with Newman University to recruit trainees and train them according to an agreed programme.
 For most trainees this will involve undertaking training at both their School and the University on occasions throughout the year.

 School Direct is also a way of growing schools’ own teachers and future leaders; it can make a key contribution to school improvement strategy and help the continuing professional development of staff.

 The programme lasts for one year, during which time the trainee is based mainly in school.
 Schools are at the heart of the School Direct process and agree with the University about how the training programme delivered.
 Some schools prefer Newman University to deliver all aspects of pedagogical training, while some schools choose to deliver aspects of this programme themselves.
 The majority of our partner schools work in partnership with other schools; these clusters vary in size and some might cover both primary and secondary phases.
 Each cluster of schools has a ‘lead school’ that manages and leads the programme.